An Aside, before we begin: China in the Bible?

-Recently members of the JRI met to discuss a theology of the environment.
+Recently members of the John Ray Initiative met to discuss a theology of the environment.
 During that time it was clear that the environment is central in all six of Scripture's major themes or era: creation, fall, Israel, Jesus, post-Pentecost and the New Heavens and Earth.

 During the course of the weekend I was in discussion with Sir John Houghton, a well-known Christian scientist whose speciality is climate change, and a joint founder of the JRI.
 He has recently been involved in convincing leaders of the National Association of Evangelicals in the USA to covenant to take this issue seriously (see the JRI website).
 One thing we discussed was China.
 Two facts were counterposed: